sadnicka/movelab.github.io/_news/announcement_7.md

 related_posts: false
 ---

-As part of the dystonia special series for the MDS podcast I was interviewed on the neural underpinnings of dystonia by Francesca Morgante.
+[Podcast!](https://www.movementdisorders.org/Podcasts/Unraveling-the-neural-routes-of-dystonia.htm).
+As part of the dystonia special series for the Movement Disorders Society podcast I was grilled on the neural underpinnings of dystonia by Francesca Morgante!